inaimathi/langnostic/drafts/ribbit.md

 If we've got a reusable tree on the left and a deeper tree on the right, we want to build a ribbit from the thing on the left and the equivalently deep levels on the right[^there-may-in-fact]

 [^there-may-in-fact]: There may in fact be more edge cases opening up here when we consider splitting trees, since that can yield "invalid" `ribbits`.
-We'll discuss more later.
+I'll discuss this more in a future article.

 ![](/static/img/ribbit-003a--non-zero-left-tree.jpg)
 ![](/static/img/ribbit-003b--non-zero-left-tree.jpg)